-Pro-tip: This is a fantastic place for sunset (there aren’t many at Tetons) because the sun will reflect in Oxbow Bend as it falls low in the sky.
+Pro-tip: This is a fantastic place for sunset (there aren’t many in Grand Teton National Park) because the sun will reflect in Oxbow Bend as it falls low in the sky.

-Nature and landscape photography are awesome at Grand Teton, no matter which season you visit.
+Nature and landscape photography are nothing short of extraordinary in Grand Teton National Park, no matter which season you visit.

 The best part is that you can access all of the most amazing photography locations easily and in a short time frame, unlike Yellowstone or Yosemite for example.

-Often a hike can be required to reach an epic overlook – but at the Tetons, anyone and everyone can roll out of bed, grab a coffee and drive right to each location.
-The key is getting up early.
+Often a grueling hike is required to reach an epic overlook.
+But anyone and everyone can roll out of bed, grab a coffee and drive right to each of the top photography spots at Grand Teton National Park.

 Here are the places avid landscape and nature photographers simply can’t miss at Grand Teton National Park (in our preferred order):

-Sunrise is iconic but sunset is also stunning.
-Be creative to find your preferred angle but remember there will be other professionals around so don’t forget etiquette!
+Sunrise at Moulton Barn is iconic but sunset is also stunning in a different way.
+Be creative to find your preferred angle but remember there will be other professionals around so don’t forget etiquette.

 Both barns are equally as attractive but offer slightly different compositions.
 It is difficult to choose a favorite but if we were forced we’d say T.A.
-Moulton just edges it.
+Moulton pictured above just edges it.

-This place is awesome and we will spend much more time here next time we visit the Tetons.
+Schwabacher Landing is incredibly photogenic and we plan to return at sunrise during our next visit to the Tetons.
 Arrive early to beat the crowds and take a variety of lenses if you have them available.

-You could be shooting a beautiful wide reflection shot on the river and see a Moose – quickly but quietly and carefully switch to a telephoto lens.
-Use Peak Design’s capture clip and lens kit for maximum efficiency.
+You could be shooting a beautiful wide reflection shot on the river and see a Moose like we did.
+Quickly but quietly and carefully switch to a telephoto lens or use a second camera and lens combination.

-Inspiration point is a great view but the best photo location around Jenny Lake is at Cascade Mountain overlook on the one way road.
+Inspiration Point on the Cascade Canyon trail is a great view, but the best photo spot around Jenny Lake is at Jenny Lake overlook on the one way road.

-Get a reflection on Jenny Lake between the pine trees for the ultimate composition.
+Get a pristine mountain reflection on Jenny Lake between the pine trees for the ultimate composition.
 Don’t forget about String Lake, which also offers fantastic photography opportunities.